aarondelp1/aarondelp1/README.md

 This is a hobby project site, I tend to dabble in retro gaming devices (I own 3x Anbernics at the moment).
 I'm working my way through old games using retroachievements.org (link to profile below) and I'm working on restoring a 5th gen iPod to 2025 standards for loseless music that I'll be posting about later this fall including some code I want to write to fill a few gaps to make that happen

 - 🌱 Currently learning: GitHub, iPod Classic restoration
-- 🔭 Working on: Getting back in shape to compete in triathlon again
+- 🔭 Working on: Trail Running & getting back in shape to compete in triathlon again
 - 🌍 Languages: I plan to resuurect my computer science degree skills starting with Python
 - 📫 How to reach me: I'm off most of the social media these days so here and LinkedIn are best to reach me
 - ⚡ Fun fact: I love music and retro games.
 Check out what I'm playing here: https://retroachievements.org/user/Ruttin